Don't be Afraid this Halloween!

 Those brave enough to venture into the Realm are advised to keep their wits about them as danger lurks in every shadow.
 It’s a thrilling experience for all horror enthusiasts and Halloween fans, and you will even spot references, characters and moments from iconic classic horror films along the way.

-The Nightmare Realm has been petrifying Cork since 2009, and Dublin can no longer hide.
-Due to popular demand, they are invading the Capital for the first time this year to instil horror.
+The Nightmare Realm has been petrifying Cork since 2009, and returns to Dublin again this year after scaring locals for the first time last year in the RDS.

 Did you know that Dublin was home to one of horror fiction’s most famous names: Dracula author, Bram Stoker?
 Your creepy host will give you an unnerving insight into his origins as the tour creeps through Dublin’s darkened streets.
 At the College of Surgeons, a certain Dr. Clossey is still said to roam the corridors carrying a bucket of human entrails.